samircunha/samircunha/README.md

 ## Dear visitant, my name is Samir Cunha!

 - Full Stack Developer who loves to program and create projects that can help people.
+- Working as a front-end developer using Angular.

  <br><br>